kubos/kubos/docs/os-docs/index.rst

 - Core services, as the name implies, provide the core functionality of the system.
 They are OBC-independent and are automatically included in KubOS.
-These services include things like telemetry management, OBC monitoring, and space-ground communication.
+These services include things like OBC monitoring, telemetry management, delay-tolerant file transfer and shell access, and application management.
-- Hardware services expose the functionality of a connected hardware device (ADCS, GPS, etc) to the rest of the bus.
+- Hardware services expose the functionality of a connected hardware device (ADCS, GPS, radio, etc) to the rest of the bus.
 They should be re-usable between missions.
 KubOS comes with support for a certain selection of pre-built hardware services.
 - Payload services are hardware services which have been custom designed for a specific mission's payload hardware.
 They are not intended to be re-used between missions.